obabich-solvd/javascript-agent-webdriverio/README.md

 ### _Step 4: Execute the tests_

-Please run the following command in the terminal
+Please run the following command in the terminal.

 ```
 npm install && npm run test